vacp2p/rfc/content/docs/rfcs/51/README.md

 ## Default Topic

-Until automatic sharding is fully specified, (smaller) Apps SHOULD use the default PubSub topic unless there is a good reason, e.g. a requirement to scale to large user numbers (in a rollout phase, the default pubsub topic might still be the better option).
+Until automatic sharding is fully specified, (smaller) Apps SHOULD use the default PubSub topic unless there is a good reason not to, e.g. a requirement to scale to large user numbers (in a rollout phase, the default pubsub topic might still be the better option).

 Using a single PubSub topic ensures a connected network, as well some degree of metadata protection.